ryardley/indexr/README.md

 This works but there are problems with this.

-* ES6 imports are declarative and meant for static analysis.
 * The function `require` is actually from the commonjs API and is not part of the ES6 modules spec and will eventually be deprecated.
+* The output here is non deterministic.
+* You have to use `require` as there is no way by design for ES6 imports to handle non-deterministic module loading.
-* You probably don't want your app to be synchronously blocking while require runs
+* You probably don't want your app to be synchronously blocking while `require` and all the `fs` methods run in a loop.
-* If you try to code this asynchronously using `System` or the new `Loader` inteface the rest of your code will be in a callback which is annoying.
+* If you try to code this asynchronously using `fs` async methods, `System` or the new `Loader` inteface the rest of your code will be in a callback which is annoying.
-* Lastly it takes a doubletake to know what is actually happening.

-Simply put ES6 modules [cannot be dynamic](http://stackoverflow.com/questions/30340005/importing-modules-using-es6-syntax-and-dynamic-path).
+The main issue here is that ES6 modules [cannot be dynamic](http://stackoverflow.com/questions/30340005/importing-modules-using-es6-syntax-and-dynamic-path).

-That doesn't stop us needing to load things simply and dynamically, does it?
+However that doesn't stop us needing or wanting to load things dynamically, does it?

 **Indexr** is designed to solve this problem by automatically generating index root modules from submodules that live in your source path.